 We note a common theme is all of these examples, which is the critical role of spiritual contents in activating higher Self.
 The activation of higher Self should be the first step and the central focus in psychospiritual integration.

 “Your vision will become clear only when you can look into your own heart.
 Without, everything seems discordant; only within does it coalesce into unity.
 Who looks outside dreams; who looks inside awakes.”

 Despite their evident healing and transformative potentials, recreational and unsupervised use of psychedelics, especially in high doses, can open human psyche to overwhelming amount of impersonal and esoteric content.
 As indicated, these contents can be complex and have the potential to impair the normal function of the psyche, and even bring latent psychological or psychospiritual crisis into full realization.

 Improper use of psychedelics can diminish their known healing and transformative potentials and undermine their sacred and life-promoting history and place in the world, which has been honored through indigenous shamanism and ancient wisdom traditions.
-As important as it is to honor one’s inner calling for transcendence and spiritual growth, so too is one’s psychological readiness, and supervision of a shaman elder or an experienced practitioner in the process.
+Lastly, as important as it is to honor one’s inner calling for transcendence and spiritual growth, so too is one’s psychological readiness, and supervision of a shaman elder or an experienced practitioner in the process.

 Twenge, J. M., Cooper, A. B., Joiner, T.E., Duffy, M. E., & Binau, S.G.
 (2019).
 Age, Period, and Cohort Trends in Mood Disorder Indicators and Suicide-Related Outcomes in a Nationally Representative Dataset, 2005–2017.
 Journal of Abnormal Psychology, 28(3), 185-199.